 • Located in the Texas Medical Center (the world’s largest medical complex) and the vibrant city of Houston with a plethora of entertainment, museums, sports, and outdoor activities

 Applicants must be United States citizens or permanent residents.
-College sophomores, juniors and non-graduating seniors with GPAs of 3.3 and above will be given highest consideration.
-Students from groups underrepresented in science (including African-American, Hispanic, Native American, Pacific Islander, Alaskan Native, disabled or disadvantaged individuals) are encouraged to apply.
+College sophomores, juniors, and non-graduating seniors with GPAs of 3.3 and above will be given highest consideration.
+Students from groups underrepresented in science (including Black, Hispanic, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, disabled or disadvantaged individuals) are encouraged to apply.

-Complete the application form on the MD Anderson Cancer Center UTHealth GSBS Summer Research Program Website: http://go.uth.edu/SURPapply
+Complete the application form on the MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences Summer Research Program website: http://go.uth.edu/SURPapply

 The following items must be submitted online to complete the application process:

-• Official or unofficial transcripts (if unofficial the printed page must indicate source of the document, i.e. name of school or registrar’s office, etc.)
+• Official or unofficial transcripts (if unofficial, the printed page must indicate the source of the document [e.g. name of school or registrar’s office, etc.])

 • Two letters of recommendation (must come directly from the referees).
 Name and email information are needed to complete this section of your application.
 An email from the application system will be sent to these two people requesting them to submit their letters before the deadline.
 The letters may come from a professor, employer, volunteer director, etc.